binus-web-programming-TQCA/tk2/README.md

 - PHP (version 8.2.4)
 - Composer
 - Docker (optional)
-- MySQL (required if don't have docker)
+- MySQL (required if you don't have docker)

 ## Getting Started